smohiuddin/101.finance/README.md

 You can invest alongside with me.
 If you end up doing so, please subscribe to my [investing newsletter](https://safeer.substack.com/subscribe){:target="_blank"} so you get the latest updates.

 My basket of stocks contains:
 - [QQQ](https://www.morningstar.com/etfs/xnas/qqq/quote.html){:target="_blank"} - Top 100 Nasdaq weighted index of stocks.
 Nasdaq consists mainly of the top tech companies such as Amazon, Apple, Google, etc).
-I have added the top 75% of QQQ and filtered out the noncompliant stocks (based on Zoya)
+I have added the top 65% of QQQ and filtered out a few.
-- A few handpicked stocks across the technology sector that make up the remaining 25%.
+- A few handpicked stocks across the technology sector that make up the remaining 35%.

-If you have a Fidelity 401K, see the 401K section on how you can invest in these there.

 *Should I buy individual stocks?*